-Compumedics maintained its research and development (R&D) investment at approximately 15% of sales, which is about twice the industry standard.
+Compumedics maintained its research and development (R&D) investment at approximately 17% of sales, which is about twice the industry standard.
 Consequently, the Group has retained its technological leadership, with a strong pipeline of new and exciting upcoming product releases and upgrades.

 In order to ensure the Group operates as efficiently as possible a number of projects have continued to be progressed during the financial year.
 These include the on-going selective out-sourcing of manufacturing processes where it is more economical and efficient to perform those activities with a third party.
-In addition the Group released its revamped core Grael sleep and neuro diagnostic hardware platform late in FY2016, to expand this range into lower price points so that a larger addressable market is available to the Group from early FY2017.
-The Group also signed a major licence agreement with the Korean Institute of Standards and Science for accessing their world leading MEG technology.
+The Group has also sought to streamline its logistical operations in Melbourne and the US as part of these activities.
+In addition the Group has sold its revamped core Grael sleep and neuro diagnostic hardware platform during FY2017, having released the new platform of products late in FY2016.